 Breakups have a great impact on a person’s life.
 It can have both physical and emotional effects.
 There cannot be any sugarcoating the fact that it can be difficult to understand how to survive a breakup or what to do after a breakup.

 It is important to understand the effects of a breakup before knowing how to survive a breakup so that you can put the efforts in the right direction:

 There is no one “right” way for how to survive a breakup.

-So we’ve assembled some breakup tips for dealing with a breakup from people who not only have learned how to survive after break up, they have grown and thrived post-breakup.
+In order to overcome breakup grief, we’ve assembled some breakup tips for dealing with a breakup from people who not only have learned how to survive after a breakup, they have grown and thrived post-breakup.